 Flavors of the Diaspora

 The market’s character reflects the waves of immigration that built Tel Aviv.
 Each shop tells a story of origin: Persian groceries with barrels of dried herbs and rose water, Balkan stores with kajmak and ajvar, Yemenite spice shops with hawayij and zhug, and Indian-Jewish traders with curry blends and chutneys.
-Walking through Levinsky is a sensory education in the diversity of Jewish cuisine — and a reminder that the Jewish people came to Israel from 70 countries, each bringing a kitchen.
+Walking through Levinsky is a sensory education in the diversity of Jewish cuisine, and a reminder that the Jewish people came to Israel from 70 countries, each bringing a kitchen.

 Street Food and New Energy

 In recent years, Levinsky has become a street food destination.
 Small bars and eateries have opened among the traditional shops, serving craft beer alongside burekas, fresh-squeezed pomegranate juice next to boutique chocolate, and artisan coffee steps from century-old spice stalls.
 The blend of old and new, traditional market and hipster food scene, is quintessentially Tel Aviv.
+The market spills into the surrounding Florentin neighborhood, one of Tel Aviv’s most creative and gritty quarters, where street art covers the walls, young chefs run small restaurants in converted warehouses, and the atmosphere is a world away from the polished boulevards further north.
+On Friday mornings, the combination of last-minute Shabbat shopping and the weekend brunch crowd creates one of the liveliest scenes in the city.

 Visit with Hoshen Tours